Perspectives: Trying to Laugh in 2020

 “Going online full-time with comedy is television,” he says.
 “It’s not live performance.”

 Stand-up tours have begun returning to the area, almost exclusively via shows at drive-in movie theaters.
-Starlight Drive-In, in Butler, sold out two performances by Bert Kreischer in August; they have upcoming shows starring Hannibal Buress (Sept.
-23), Nate Bargatze (Sept.
-25) and Iliza Shlesinger (Oct.
-2).
-In these shows, audience members remain in and around their cars as the performance is immediately simulcast on drive-in screens.
+Starlight Drive-In, in Butler, has hosted comics including Bert Kreischer, Hannibal Buress and Iliza Shlesinger.
+In these shows, audience members remain in and around their cars as the performance is simulcast on drive-in screens.

 Kaye performed at one drive-in theater event in the Cleveland area.
 “Instead of laughter and applause, it was car horns and headlights flashing.
 I thought that it was going to be really, really uncomfortable, but … it wasn’t bad.”
-Kaye has also booked shows through Slapsticks at JB’s Roadside Bar & Grille in Tarentum, which has a small outdoor stage, featuring local performers.
+Kaye has also booked shows featuring local performers through Slapsticks at JB’s Roadside Bar & Grille in Tarentum, which has a small outdoor stage.

 For Arcade, the move outdoors involved a search for the right venue.
 “We physically toured the city and looked at 12 outdoor spaces” around the theater’s Downtown home, seeking to keep the show within the Cultural District.
 One space stood out, a lot between buildings on Seventh Street that had recently hosted the art installation “Prismatica.”